drhsqlite/pikchr/doc/locattr.md

   *  **with** *edgename* **at** *position*
   *  **with** *dot-edgename* **at** *position*

-The second and third forms are equivalent and only differ in the the "." that comes before the edge name.
+The second and third forms are equivalent and only differ in the "." that comes before the edge name.
 PIC does not recognize the second form, only the first and third.